 Check out my friend Jen’s blog for more last minute preparation tips.

 The above is based on my own experiences before, during and after the 2017 hurricanes.
-While my experience was undoubtedly completely different than others, I can say that these are the things I wish someone had told me before going through a super storm.
+While my experience was undoubtedly completely different than others, I can say that these are the things I wish someone had told me about before going through a super storm.
 We were prepared but not prepared enough.
 Our food supply threatened to diminish after a week, help was delayed due to the damages at the port and airport and the looting quickly escalated out of control.
 I am sure we all learned valuable lessons after Irma and Maria and those lessons are worth sharing if it means sparing you from what we had to go through.
-So, if any other hurricane survivors out there have any valuable things to add to this list, I urge you do so in the below comments.
+So, if any other hurricane survivors out there have any valuable things to add to this list, I urge you do so in the comments below.
 Thank you and have a safe hurricane season.